January 10, 2024 •David Blauzvern

 It’s important to note that employees do not directly make payments on this internal loan.
 Instead, an employee-owned company makes annual contributions the trust.
 The ESOP immediately sends that money back to the sponsor in the form of a loan payment.
 Technically, it’s this contribution that’s tax-deductible.

 Each year, an employee-owned company can contribute an amount equivalent to 25% of its ESOP-eligible payroll (total W-2 wages paid to plan participants).
-For example, a company with an eligible payroll of $10 million, can make a maximum annual contribution of $2.5 million and receive an equivalent income tax deduction.
-Interest payments on the internal loan, and optional dividend payments to the ESOP, are also tax-deductible.
+For example, a company with an eligible payroll of $10 million can make a maximum annual contribution of $2.5 million and receive an equivalent income tax deduction.
+Interest payments on the internal loan and optional dividend payments to the ESOP are also tax-deductible.

-Tax Exemptions for ESOP-Owned S Corporations
+Exemptions for Employee-Owned S Corporations

 S corps are pass-through entities.
 As a result, earnings pass-through a company to shareholders.
 Applicable taxes are then assessed on those individuals.
 Meanwhile, ESOTs are tax-exempt entities.
 The combination of these two concepts yields a potent tax advantage.

 Say an S corp is fully ESOP-owned.
-The company’s earnings, and associated tax burdens, pass-through to the sole-shareholder: an employee trust.
+The company’s earnings and associated tax burdens pass-through to the sole-shareholder: an employee trust.
 Because the trust is tax-exempt, its potential income taxes are nullified.

 A limited number of states and localities still levy a nominal stand-alone tax on pass-through entities.
 An employee-owned S corp is not shielded from these burdens.
 But even in the most heavy-handed jurisdictions, S-ESOPs can still expect sizable income tax savings.
 That can have a significant impact on a company’s free cash flow.